mitunayon/mitunayon.github.io/_posts/2018-08-09-sdt-and-games.md

 - Relatedness: The feeling of belonging to our environment.

 When these three needs are fulfilled, a person feels driven to perform more of that behaviour.
-I would like to tell you about how we can use these three needs to look at player motivation in games.
+I would like to tell you about how we can use these three needs to look at player motivation in games and how we applied it to our own game.

+--
+--

 I want finish by asking you all to think about why you are here tonight.
 What is the motivation behind you coming to this event.
-Are you here to support a friend, to network for new opportunities, or to - I would like to ask everyone to turn that motivation inwards, to look at everything with curiosity and wonder. to
+Are you here to support a friend, to network for new opportunities, or to - I would like to ask everyone to turn that motivation inwards, to look at everything with curiosity and wonder. to break things, play laugh and learn.

+Thank you.